Datera/kubernetes-driver/guide/openshift.md

-# How to Run a HA MySQL Database on Red Hat OpenShift with Datera
+# Run a HA MySQL database on Red Hat OpenShift with Datera
 OpenShift Container Platform is Red Hat’s on-premises and cloud container management platform.
 Many customers have been using OpenShift to run stateless applications, but running stateful applications like databases may be a challenge on OpenShift.

 Red Hat offers a portfolio of enterprise-class storage solutions, but neither GlusterFS (the basis for what Red Hat calls “Container Native Storage”) or Ceph were designed to run high-performance low-latency databases.
 GlusterFS and Ceph are great projects, but they both have specific drawbacks for database workloads.